-STRATEGIES STRATEGY DESCRIPTION DELIVERABLES A. Presentation about Technical Resources Program This will be presented to potential project applicants identified in our database (Deliverable 1A), with a key focus on smaller cities who do not have representation in the WASC.
+STRATEGY DESCRIPTION DELIVERABLES A. Presentation about Technical Resources Program This will be presented to potential project applicants identified in our database (Deliverable 1A), with a key focus on smaller cities who do not have representation in the WASC.
 10 presentations B. Distribute Call For Project Press Release We will develop and distribute a Round 4 call for projects press release in the watershed and to our contacts made in Task 1.
 Press release sent to a minimum of 10 organisations

-3. SUPPORT CURRENT PROJECT APPLICANTS END GOALS (THE WHY) The purpose of the below strategies is to ensure that future projects submittals fulfill all 6 goals of the SCW.
+3. SUPPORT CURRENT PROJECT APPLICANTS

+The purpose of the below strategies is to ensure that future projects submittals fulfill all 6 goals of the SCW.
 A key aspect of this focus is helping project applicants who may need more access to resources to apply for the Technical Resources program.

-STRATEGIES STRATEGY DESCRIPTION DELIVERABLES A. Cost-share Resources We will develop a grants and cost-share database for use as an aid for potential project applicants.
+STRATEGY DESCRIPTION DELIVERABLES A. Cost-share Resources We will develop a grants and cost-share database for use as an aid for potential project applicants.
 We will issue four reports (one per quarter with suggestions) to showcase these resources found.
 1 Database 4 Quarterly reports B. Develop and Distribute a Community Outreach Checklist For use by all project applicants to enhance their community engagement aspect of their submission.
 This will include best practices seen by Round 1-3 projects as well input from community organizations that we meet with.
+We will reach out to existing community toolkit authors in the region to discuss alignment of resources.
 1 Checklist C. Project Guidance on Community Engagement Coordinator will attend District meetings for projects in the TRP program and provide community outreach guidance to them.
 Additionally, we envision creating sustained relationships with other project applicant teams, providing ongoing feedback and recommendations as to how they can better encompass community priorities and help achieve the goals of the SCWP, on an as needed basis.
 Assumes approximately 2 meetings attended per month and minimum of 6 projects plans reviewed